Nuitka/Nuitka-website/posts/nuitka-progress-winter-2015.rst

 When doing my talk to EuroPython 2015, I was demoing it that, and indeed, what a break through.
 The circumstances under which it is done are still far too limited though.
-Essentially that ability is there, but will not normally be noticable yet due to other optimization, e.g. functions are most often module variables and not local to the using function.
+Essentially that ability is there, but will not normally be noticeable yet due to other optimization, e.g. functions are most often module variables and not local to the using function.

 More code generation improvements will be needed to be able to inline functions